PEG and Extended Half-Life

 PEGylation slows the removal of the drug from the body

-PEG helps in other ways, too.
+PEG may help in other ways, too.
 For instance, sometimes your immune system will target drug molecules and remove them from your system.
 PEG, when attached to a drug molecule, can also help to “hide” the drug from your immune system so it remains in your body longer.
 And this means you may get a longer, or extended, half-life.

 An Extended Half-Life Means a Drug Remains Longer in Your Body